JakeAppstate/SPOT-Documentation/gptmarkdown.md

     - You can also check the ETA of a bus to your stop by following directions for “Viewing stop information” or “Viewing bus information”.

 **Applecart Website**
-For more information on AppalCART and the SPOT App, visit [ETA SP
+For more information on AppalCART and the SPOT App, visit [ETA SPOT App (Live Transit) | AppalCART](https://www.appalcart.com/live-transit)